aws-solutions-library-samples/guidance-for-processing-overhead-imagery-on-aws/documentation/deployment/README.md

     - `id`: The target AWS account ID.
     - `region`: The target AWS region.
     - `prodLike`: Whether the environment is production-like - this will effect things like resource retention.
+    - `isADC`: Whether the environment is in a special region or not
 - `modelRunner`,`tileServer`, `dataIntake`, `dataCatalog`, `vpc`: Component level specifications.
     - `deploy`: Whether to deploy the component.
     - `buildFromSource`: Whether to build the component from source.